Dust collapse in asymptotic safety: a path to regular black holes

 Here, $m_{\rm eff}(a)=- aV(a)$, where the potential $V(a)$ reads

 In principle, if we know $G(\epsilon)$ from a fundamental theory, from (\ref{efeg}) is possible to determine $\chi$ and close the system.

-In this work, we assume that the behavior of $G$ as a function of the energy scale is governed by a renormalization group trajectory close to the ultraviolet (UV) fixed point of the AS program \cite{Weinberg:1980gg, Reuter:1996cp, Eichhorn:2018yfc, Pawlowski:2020qer, Reichert:2020mja, Reuter:2019byg, Percacci:2017fkn, Bonanno:2019ilz}.
-Specifically, we adopt the approximate running of $G$ as proposed in \cite{Bonanno:2021squ} in the limit of Quantum Einstein Gravity
+In this work, we assume that the behavior of $G$ as a function of the energy scale is governed by a renormalization group trajectory close to the ultraviolet (UV) fixed point of the AS program \cite{Weinberg:1980gg, Reuter:1996cp, Eichhorn:2018yfc, Pawlowski:2020qer, Reichert:2020mja, Reuter:2019byg, Percacci:2017fkn, Bonanno:2019ilz} and we neglect higher order operators in $R$ in the effective Lagrangian.

+As demonstrated in \cite{Falls:2014tra} and \cite{Falls:2017lst}, they are all irrelevant in the language of the renormalization group, therefore their impact on the renormalized trjaectories around the Reuter fixed point can be neglected.
+The $R^2$ operator is instead classically marginal, however given its considerably less prominent UV scaling compared to the running of the $R$ operator \cite{Falls:2014tra} we will not consider this term.
+On the contrary, the cosmological constant emerges as a relevant operator, but its scaling behavior is inherently encompassed in the Markov-Mukhanov approach through the emergence of an effective cosmological constant in equation (\ref{effectiveEQ}).